herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Cache System/Integration/AngleSharp.LayoutEngine Cache Module Architecture for LayoutNG Integration.md

-# AngleSharp.LayoutEngine Cache Module: Architecture for LayoutNG Integration
+# CacheSystem Architecture for LayoutNG Integration

 ## Overview

-The Cache Module in AngleSharp.LayoutEngine optimizes performance by avoiding redundant style and layout computations.
+The CacheSystem in AngleSharp.LayoutEngine optimizes performance by avoiding redundant style and layout computations.
 This updated architecture incorporates enhancements to support the LayoutNG-inspired approach, particularly the caching of immutable fragments and intrinsic sizes as separate concerns.

 The system provides specialized caches for style declarations, layout fragments, and intrinsic sizes, with a sophisticated dependency tracking mechanism that ensures proper cache invalidation while maintaining memory efficiency.